outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - examine temporary stabilized filter structures in ozone to push co2 out of atmospheric layers away from earth & forces to do that

+  - reverse engineering structures like bet types & their ratios (ratio of types like random guessing, price-dependent algorithm bets, temporary bets in non-viable companies for profit, actual investments in innovation/businesses) to identify & filter out trading cycles to isolate unidentified bet types

   - examine calculation errors from one partitioning method vs. other methods, & a function to balance their contribution to error to select an optimal partitioning method for an accuracy level
     - a way around the discrete vs. continuous dichotomy is combinations:
       - discrete counts of continuous compositions (overlaps, layers, components)